patrickblackjr/kargo/docs/versioned_docs/version-0.x.x/30-how-to-guides/20-managing-credentials.md

 ---
 description: Find out how to manage repository credentials for use by Kargo
-sidebar_label: Managing Credentials
+sidebar_label: Managing credentials
 ---

 # Managing Credentials

-To manage the progression of Freight from Stage to Stage, Kargo will often require read/write permissions on private GitOps repositories and read-only permissions on private container image and/or Helm chart repositories.
+To manage the progression of freight from stage to stage, Kargo will often require read/write permissions on private GitOps repositories and read-only permissions on private container image and/or Helm chart repositories.